elgw/nextperm/README.md

 # Nextperm

-Generates permutations when needed using non-recursive algorithm found on [wikipedia](https://en.wikipedia.org/wiki/Heap's_algorithm)
+Generates permutations when needed using a non-recursive algorithm found on [wikipedia](https://en.wikipedia.org/wiki/Heap's_algorithm)

+In C++ there is the `std::next_permutation`.

 ## Example